 There are budget and premium options, and there are also variants designed for specific niches like gaming or editing.
-But as your choices become more diverse, it will become more difficult to discern which is best for you and your hard-earned money.
+But as your choices become more diverse, it will become more difficult to pick out which is best for you and your hard-earned money.

-The best thing about the new portable monitors for MacBook pro is that they now mostly use USB-C as their primary video input.
+The best thing about the new portable monitors for MacBook Pro is that they now mostly use USB-C as their primary video input.
 Some require two USB connections and special drivers.
 The USB-C option should be selected for smooth operation.

-Here is the list of Best Portable Monitors for MacBook Pro 2022
+Here is the list of Best Portable Monitors for MacBook Pro 2024

 ViewSonic VG1655 15.6-inch portable 1080p IPS monitor with 60W USB C and mini HDMI